seek-oss/logger/README.md

 // Write an error (`level` 50) log with `err`, `msg` and `requestId`. childLogger.error({ err }, 'Something bad happened');

+// Introspect mocked calls in your test environment.
+// See the Testing section for more information. stdoutMock.calls;
 ```

 ### Standardised fields